Making Structured, Living Water

 The next question is, can we increase oxygen potential in addition to hydrogen?
-Water “breathes” while in a vortex (also known as an eddy in fluid dynamics) and this beneficial movement of water can be created via a “flow form” as discussed in biodynamic agriculture and by Viktor Schauberger.
-Modern vortex devices have become commercially available that are purported to restructure water.
+Water “breathes” while in a vortex, also known as an eddy in fluid dynamics.
+This beneficial movement of water can be created via a “flow form,” as discussed in biodynamic agriculture and by naturalist author Viktor Schauberger.
+Modern vortex devices that are purported to restructure water are commercially available.

 Structured water is a generic term for water that aligns itself in a particular molecular configuration.
-Also known as exclusion zone water, structured water marks a distinct 4th phase that water can occupy (in addition to solid, liquid, and gas) that may have unique properties in a biological system.
-This is work of Dr. Gerald Pollack.
+Also known as exclusion-zone water, structured water marks a distinct fourth phase water can occupy (in addition to solid, liquid, and gas) that may have unique properties in a biological system.
+This his the focus of research by Gerald Pollack, PhD.

 Research is trending in the direction that structure may be more important than oxygen saturation, or perhaps oxygen saturation is a metric for the degree of the structuring of water.
 If this is indeed true, measuring oxygen saturation would give a quantitative assessment of different structuring efforts.

-Water has an isotope known as deuterium that exists as few scant drops within a quart of water.
-Chemically it is represented as D20 rather than the more familiar H20.
-Deuterium’s role in human health (if any) is unclear, but some have suggested it has potential to interact with DNA in a way that may predispose malignant changes within the cell.
+Water has an isotope known as deuterium that is present in quantities as minute as a few scant drops within a quart of water.
+Chemically deuterium is represented as D2O rather than the more familiar H2O.
+Whether deuterium plays a role in human health is unclear, but some have suggested deuterium could potentially interact with DNA in a way that may predispose the cell to malignant changes.
 Research is being conducted to answer this question.
-Time will tell if deuterium depleted water becomes a staple strategy in integrative oncology.
+Time will tell if deuterium-depleted water becomes a staple strategy in integrative oncology.

-Deuterium can be depleted from water through fractional distillation at water processing plant.
+Deuterium can be depleted from water through fractional distillation at a water processing plant.
 This is a very expensive endeavor and, thus, inaccessible to the average person.
 I am unaware of a method that can be done at home that appreciably lowers deuterium.
-Deuterium depleted water can be purchased in bottles, but it too is cost prohibitive for the average household.
+Deuterium-depleted water can be purchased in bottles but is also too cost-prohibitive for the average household.

-If considering testing along these lines, I am aware of two companies that have home test kits to measure deuterium load in the body: a breath test from the Center of Deuterium Depletion, and a saliva test from Source Energetix.
+For anyone considering testing along these lines, I am aware of two home test kits that measure the body’s deuterium load: a breath test from the Center for Deuterium Depletion and a saliva test from I Am Well.
 I have not performed any of this testing on myself or my patients, but I am curious to see if deuterium levels in tissues are highest in cancer patients.
 Correlation does not prove causation, but making that observation is the first step in testing the hypothesis.

 We’ve discussed removing bad stuff from water, but is also important to put good stuff back in.
-Purified water (especially reverse osmosis water) needs to be remineralized by the addition of minerals (humic/fulvic are my preference) or purified seawater (an excellent choice but more expensive).
+Purified water (especially reverse osmosis water) needs to be remineralized by adding minerals (humic/fulvic are my preference) or purified seawater (an excellent choice but more expensive).

-An ultra cheap and effective option is adding a pinch of mineral-rich, unadulterated sea salt to a glass of water.
-For those on a sodium-restricted diet, this is a negligible amount of sodium if choosing a brand of salt high in minerals and used in minute amounts.
+An ultra-cheap and effective option is adding a pinch of mineral-rich, unadulterated sea salt to a glass of water.
+For those on a sodium-restricted diet, this is a negligible amount of sodium if a brand of salt with a high mineral content is used in minute amounts.

 Conclusion and Speculations

-Looking over these interventions as a collective process, I am left with a question of synergy—can the chemistry of alkaline water contain more oxygen and better maintain structure?
-If so, is that by virtue of the higher pH or total H2 content?
+Looking over these interventions as a collective process, I am left with a question of synergy.
+Can the chemistry of alkaline water contain more oxygen and better maintain structure?
+If so, is that by virtue of the higher pH or total hydrogen content?
 Or is swirling water and exposing it to sunlight sufficient?

-I am also exceedingly curious if drinking hydrogen-enriched water would naturally deplete accumulated deuterium stores in the body?
-Such an effect could be quantified with a before and after deuterium testing and drinking water from a home device that dissolves hydrogen gas into water.
+I am also exceedingly curious about whether drinking hydrogen-enriched water would naturally deplete accumulated deuterium stores in the body.
+Such an effect could be quantified with before and after deuterium testing and drinking water from a home device that dissolves hydrogen gas into water.